jessenboone/My-personal-project/README.md

 The File structure of SCSS is under the styles folder in public.
 There are 4 files outside the views folders, these are the files you can use to set up a lot of cool features, like mixins and variables.
 The most important one is the reference.scss file. you have to include the file path to every file you create and want to use.
 If you don't gulp will not add it to the bundle.css file.

 All but the reference.scss file start their name with an _ character.
 This is a special setup SCSS uses, it is needed if you want to use the variables and mixins from the other documents.
-You dont need to include the _ when adding the file to the reference document.
+You don't need to include the _ when adding the file to the reference document.

-## Node.js

-Node is a server language that uses javascript as its base.
-This boilerplate sets up some basic functionality for a server, including CORS, body parser, and massive.
-CORS and body parser handle formating your http requests and massive is a way to connect to your database.
-There are sections ready to go for adding in other features when you need them.

-### IMPORTANT CONFIG.JS

-This document also includes a blank config.js file.
-You will be putting in your passwords to ensure security and connection info to your database.
-Make sure you add the config.js to the .gitignore file, otherwise when you commit and push your code it will be online for all to see, use, and abuse.